Micah Peavy: Professional career

 Peavy was selected with the 40th pick in the 2025 NBA draft by the Washington Wizards and traded to the New Orleans Pelicans.
 The trade to Pelicans became official on July 6, 2025.
 The next day, Peavy signed his rookie contract.
+On April 7, 2026, Peavy recorded a career-high 20 points on 9-of-13 shooting during a 156–137 victory over the Utah Jazz.

+On September 8th, 2026, Peavy was traded to the Memphis Grizzlies alongside Jordan Hawkins in exchange for Taj Gibson and AJ Johnson.